Find the answers to all your questions about visiting Roatan, staying at Barefoot Cay and diving with Barefoot Divers!

 Q. Are meals included in the lodging rate?

-A. It depends on whether you book an all-inclusive package, or accommodations only (what we call “a la carte” pricing).
+A. It depends on whether you book an inclusive package, or accommodations only (what we call “a la carte” pricing).
 In a la carte prices, meals, beverages, and diving are separate, to give guests full flexibility of dining and diving when and where they choose.
-However, lodging, meals, and diving are included in all-inclusive packages.
+Our inclusive packages include 3 meals daily, with choice of iced tea, lemonade, coffee, tea, and water at meal times (bottled drinks and alcohol cost extra).

 Q. How does your meal service work?

-A. Delicious meals are available, for an additional charge, from the cay’s own kitchen.
+A. Delicious meals are available from the cay’s own kitchen.
 Cuisine and beverages are available exclusively to Barefoot Cay guests, not the general public.

 Barefoot Cay has a complete commercial kitchen and a fully stocked bar.
 Breakfast, lunch, and dinner are served, plus between-meal preparations.
 Delicious cuisine, snacks, and beverages are always available for you to enjoy.
 Depending on where your days take you, you can choose which meals you would like to have here on the cay.
 You might want to partake of all of them; none at all; cook in your own place a night or two; or decide day by day.